Margery Byset: Life

 Possibly some time before, or around the time of her marriage to John Mór Tanister, Margery met Richard II of England when he was in Ireland, either during his 1394–1395 campaign to receive the submission of a number of the Irish princes, or later in 1399, the year in which he was deposed.
 She was "no doubt presented to him, as the daughter of a great northern lord", and retained a memory of his face.
 After she had come to reside with John in the Isles, the contemporary Scottish poet Andrew of Wyntoun tells of her recognition of a man whom she believed to be the deposed king travelling [dressed] as a poor man.
-Although Richard is widely believed to have starved to death in captivity in Pontefract Castle in early 1400, Margery vouched for the man, whomever he may have been, and the Scots believed her.
+Although Richard is widely believed to have starved to death in captivity in Pontefract Castle in early 1400, there are stories of his having escaped to Scotland where the Lord of the Isles, who had met Richard II in London, took him to safety.
+Margery vouched for the man, whether Richard II or not, and the Scots believed her.
 He was naturally dismissed as an impostor by Henry IV, but had a kind of career as an anti-Lancastrian figurehead anyway and died in 1419.